franciscoyapor/fem_lecture/fem_lecture.md

 # FEA Workflow in Industry
 Francisco A. Yapor Genao
-#### CAE/Simulation Engineer | PhD Candidate
+###### CAE/Simulation Engineer | PhD Candidate
 ---

 ## Introduction
 - Computer simulations are a **key decision-making tool** in engineering.
 - Industry CAE is **more than just running a solver**—it’s about **problem resolution, validation, and communication**.
 - I’ll walk you through **how a real-world CAE project progresses** in industry.

 --
 ## About Me
-- I am a CAE Engineer with experience in mechanical and aeronautical engineering.
+- CAE Engineer with experience in mechanical and aeronautical engineering.
 - Passionate about developing new methods and solving complex engineering problems.
 --